Governance Chain

 status: draft

-reviewed_by: dbaWhen drift detection runs, it follows these references backward through the chain — checking implementation against artifacts, artifacts against spec, spec against PRD acceptance criteria.
+reviewed_by: dbaWhen drift detection runs, it follows these references backward through the chain — checking implementation against artifacts, artifacts against the spec's FR coverage, spec against PRD acceptance criteria.

 Why this matters